How To Paddle A Kayak If You’re Totally New (Complete Guide)

 Swimming is crucial for kayakers, acting as a safety net.
 Being a good swimmer makes you feel secure, boosting enjoyment.
 Always wear a Personal Flotation Device (PFD) for safety.
 It greatly increases survival chances during mishaps.

-Must Read A Beginner’s Guide to Using a Hiking GPS Effectively
+Must Read A Complete Guide on How to Train for a Thru-Hike

 Right gear and apparel also enhance kayaking.
 For newcomers, learning to swim well and focusing on water safety lays a strong safety foundation.